 Euris also provides permanent strategic advisory and assistance and development services to the Company's subsidiaries.
-The total amount billed by Euris for these services in 2018 was €2.38 million, excluding VAT.
+The total amount billed by Euris for these services in 2019 was €2.63 million, excluding VAT (€2.38 million excluding VAT in 2018).
 In addition, Euris and Foncière Euris provide staff and fitted-out premises to the Company and its subsidiaries (see note 14 to the consolidated financial statements).

-To the Company's knowledge, with the exception of the abovementioned contracts, there are no other service contracts associating the members of the Board of Directors of the Company to the Company or any of its subsidiaries the terms of which would qualify as a grant of special benefits.
+To the Company's knowledge, with the exception of the abovementioned contracts, there are no other service contracts between the members of the Board of Directors of the Company and the Company or any of its subsidiaries the terms of which would qualify as a grant of special benefits.

-Jean-Charles Naouri, Diane Coliche, Jacques Dumas, Didier Lévêque and Michel Savart, executives, Directors or permanent representatives of companies in the Euris and Rallye groups, are members of the administrative, management and/or supervisory bodies of companies belonging to these two groups and/or to the Casino Group (see list of the positions in section 5.5) and accordingly receive compensation and/or directors' fees.
+Jean-Charles Naouri, Jacques Dumas, Didier Lévêque, Michel Savart, Josseline de Clausade and Odile Muracciole, executives, Directors or permanent representatives of companies in the Euris and Rallye groups, are members of the administrative, management and/or supervisory bodies of companies belonging to these two groups and/or to Casino Group (see list of the positions in section 5.5) and accordingly receive compensation and/or directors' fees.